iotile/coretools/doc/source/coretools-internals.rst

 Since ``iotile`` commands call the same python functions that you would invoke directly from a python script, there needs to be some mapping between the strings that you pass on the command line and the native python types that the API functions accept as parameters.
-This mapping and conversion is the done by the ``typedargs`` package that is part of ``iotile-core``.
+This mapping and conversion is then done by the ``typedargs`` package that is part of ``iotile-core``.
 See :ref:`typedargs-reference` for more details.
-It requires that functions that you would like to call from ``iotile`` be *annotated* with type information for their parameters and return value so that ``typedargs`` can appropriately convert the types to and from strings.
+It requires that functions you would like to call from ``iotile`` be *annotated* with type information for their parameters and return value so that ``typedargs`` can appropriately convert the types to and from strings.